DataJuggler/SQLSnapshot/README.md

 1. Ability to only write changes since last snapshot
 2. Export database schema
 3. Consolidate data to update a Test or Dev server with production data
-4. Pass in a list of tables and / or fields to exclude
+4. Pass in a list of tables and / or fields to exclude (complete)

 The reason I created this project is SQL Backups are great for data protection, however this requires restoring the entire database to lookup values.
 There are also times I need to discover when data